 Is it Okay to Apply One Coat of Lacquer?

-However, as a general guideline, at least two to three layers of lacquer are recommended for a clear finish, and additional coats may be needed for a colored finish.
+However, as a general guideline, I’d say aim for at least two to three coats for a clear finish.
+Additional coats may be needed for a colored finish.

 See Also: Using Lacquer Primer for Wood